Larmfieldperez/Perfect-it/README.md

 # Perfect-it

-### what
-A mobile app built with react-native to help you practice speeches, presentations, or anything else.
-Users can input words they want the app to keep track of such as filler words like "um" and "uh" or other any other words.
-The app will record your speech and tell you how many times you used any of the words you wanted to track.
+Perfect-it is a mobile app built with react-native aimed to help users practice public speaking.
+Users can input any words they want the app to track (such as filler words like "um" and "uh").
+The app will record your speech and report how often these tracked words were used.

-more features tbd.
+currently a work in progress.